-The Head of School is responsible for ensuring that health and safety information is disseminated appropriately.
+The Head is responsible for ensuring that health and safety information is disseminated appropriately.

 All staff will be aware how they can access risk assessment information and the outcomes of inspections.
-The risk assessment folders are held in the school office.
+The risk assessment folders are held in the school office and information is also accessible on SharePoint.